-Don Salluste (Louis de Funès) is a wealthy and powerful Spanish noble who is also the Minister of Police and Finances: a greedy, stingy, hypocrite and overall odious Evil Tax Collector, he preys on the poor and embezzle money for himself.
-When he is disgraced by the queen for allegedly fathering a child with on of her servants, he plots his revenge by using his handsome nephew César and then his own valet Blaze (Yves Montand) to trick the Spanish King Charles II into thinking that his wife is cheating with him.
+In 17th century Spain, Don Salluste (Louis de Funès) is a wealthy and powerful noble who is also the Minister of Police and Finances: a greedy, stingy, hypocrite and overall odious Evil Tax Collector, he preys on the poor and embezzles money for himself.
+When he is disgraced by the Queen for allegedly fathering a child with one of her servants, he plots his revenge by using his handsome nephew César and then his own valet Blaze (Yves Montand) to trick the Spanish King Charles II into thinking that his wife is cheating with him.
 However, luck isn't on Salluste's side...

 Delusions of Grandeur provides examples of:

 - 0% Approval Rating: Don Salluste is despised by everybody in the kingdom.
 The populace loathe him for taxing them so heavily, and heartily rejoice when he's disgraced, burning his effigy in the streets.
 The other Grandees of Spain are hardly fond of him either, mocking him openly and only caring about his disgrace in that it helps their regicide plans.
-The Queen is his personal enemy and jumps on the first opportunity to frame him, and the King doesn't look too saddened either from getting rid of a way-too-unpopular minister.
-Even Salluste's own nephew César considers him a crook and wants nothing to do with his plans.
-Only Blaze tolerates him at best, and even he has a few Screw This, I'm Outta Here! moments.
+The Queen is his personal enemy and jumps on the first opportunity to frame him, and the King doesn't look too saddened either from getting rid of a way-too-unpopular minister (and that's without knowing Salluste is Stealing from the Till at a governmental level).
+Even Salluste's own nephew César, despite being a bandit himself, considers him a crook and wants nothing to do with his plans.
+Only Blaze tolerates him at best due to working for him, and even he has a few Screw This, I'm Outta Here moments.

-- Ask a Stupid Question...: When Salluste asks Blaze to "flatter" him, he says his boss is "handsome", which prompt him to stand on a table and look himself on a mirror.Salluste: Do you really think what you are saying?
+- Ask a Stupid Question...: When Salluste asks Blaze to "flatter" him, he says his boss is "handsome", which prompt him to stand on a table and look himself on a mirror.Salluste: Do you truly think what you're saying?

-- At Arm's Length: Blaze holds the much smaller Don Salluste at bay this way while the latter tries to slap him as he's firing his valet.
+- At Arm's Length: Blaze holds the much smaller Don Salluste at bay with a hand on his bald head while the latter tries to slap him as he's firing his valet.

-- Blowing a Raspberry: The Infanta of Spain doesn't think much of her potential "fiancé", Don Salluste, and expresses it by blowing a noisy raspberry at him — twice — when they cross paths in the palace.Salluste: [under his breath] Ugly brat... and ill-mannered, too!
+- Blowing a Raspberry: The Infanta of Spain doesn't think much of her potential "fiancé", Don Salluste, and expresses it by blowing a noisy raspberry at him — twice — when they cross paths in the palace.Salluste: [under his breath] Ugly brat... and ill-mannered, to boot!